CODE FOR STUDENT RIGHTS, RESPONSIBILITIES AND CONDUCT

 - Any question of interpretation regarding the Student Code shall be referred to the Student Conduct Official or his or her designee for final determination.

-- Any recommendations for modifications of this Student Code shall be given to the Student Government Association and Student Conduct Official and shall go through the College's governance process for approval before being put into effect,
+- Any recommendations for modifications of this Student Code shall be given to the Student Government Association and Student Conduct Official and shall go through the College's governance process for approval before being put into effect, when applicable.

 Adapted from Stoner, II, E.N.
 (2008).
 Revising Your Student Conduct Code.
 In Student Conduct Practice: The Complete Guide for Student Affairs Professionals (pp.